Skip to main content

 How Does an Employer Access Wellness Program Data?

-An employer’s access to the PHI from a is strictly limited, even when acting as the plan sponsor.
+An employer’s access to the PHI from a wellness program is strictly limited, even when acting as the plan sponsor.
 To gain access for administrative functions, the employer must legally amend the health plan documents and certify to the plan that it will uphold its duty to protect the information.
 This certification creates a legal “firewall” between the employer’s role as a plan administrator and its role as an employer.

 Think of this firewall as a one-way valve combined with a filter.
 Information necessary for plan administration, like processing a premium discount, can pass through to a designated, trained group of employees.
 However, this information is filtered to the “minimum necessary” standard.
-Furthermore, the valve prevents this sensitive from flowing back into general company files or being used for employment-related actions like hiring, firing, or promotions.
+Furthermore, the valve prevents this sensitive health data from flowing back into general company files or being used for employment-related actions like hiring, firing, or promotions.
 The employer must agree to several conditions:

 • Establish Separation ∞ The employer must create a clear separation between employees who perform plan administration functions and all other employees.